 - Downstream and refining

 Selected asset investments

-Cardinal Gas Storage
+Hartree Natural Gas Storage

 Hartree Maritime, a Hartree affiliate, owns a portfolio of recently constructed crude oil tankers.
-These vessels, which are among the most fuel efficient VLCCs in operation, were designed with technology that significantly reduces the amount of sulphur emitted when under operation.
+These vessels, which are among the most fuel efficient VLCCs in operation, were designed with technology that significantly reduces the amount of sulfur emitted when under operation.
 These vessels provide scale transportation of refinery feedstock from key supply regions to large consuming markets.

 UK Power Peaking Assets

 Since 2016, Hartree built and operates small-scale power generation in the UK.
 These assets are strategically located to capitalize on locational mismatches between supply and demand in the regional UK power markets and fill the void created by the growth of renewable power.

 In 2021, Hartree acquired a controlling interest in Sprague Resources LP (NYSE: SRLP).
 Founded in 1870, Sprague is one of the largest independent suppliers of energy products and related services in the Northeast US, where its strategically located refined products and materials handling terminals are located.
 Their location and natural gas pipeline capacity provides Sprague with access to energy products and services to supply their 20,000 retail, commercial, industrial, utility and wholesale customers.
 Sprague continues to transition its business to provide clean fuels to Northeast markets.
 In addition to assisting its customers, Sprague has developed a program to install flexible, thin-film solar panels on its bulk storage tanks to reduce its own carbon footprint and energy costs.
 For more information, visit www.spragueenergy.com.